superheri/obs-studio/docs/sphinx/reference-libobs-graphics-graphics.rst

 .. function:: gs_vertbuffer_t *gs_vertexbuffer_create(struct gs_vb_data *data, uint32_t flags)

+   Creates a vertex buffer.

+   :param data:  Vertex buffer data to create vertex buffer with.
+                 Buffers in this structure should be allocated with :c:func:`bmalloc()`, :c:func:`bzalloc()`, or
+                 :c:func:`brealloc()`.
+Their ownership is passed to the function, and they should not be destroyed by the caller once passed

+   :param flags: Creation flags.
+Can be 0 or a bitwise-OR combination
+                 of any of the following values:

+                 - GS_DYNAMIC - Can be dynamically updated in real time.

+   :return:      A new vertex buffer object, or *NULL* if failed

 ---------------------

 .. function:: void     gs_vertexbuffer_destroy(gs_vertbuffer_t *vertbuffer)

+   Destroys a vertex buffer object.

+   :param vertbuffer: Vertex buffer object

 ---------------------

 .. function:: void     gs_vertexbuffer_flush(gs_vertbuffer_t *vertbuffer)

+   Flushes a vertex buffer to its interval vertex data object.
+To modify its internal vertex data, call :c:func:`gs_vertexbuffer_get_data()`.

+   Can only be used with dynamic vertex buffer objects.

+   :param vertbuffer: Vertex buffer object

 ---------------------

 .. function:: struct gs_vb_data *gs_vertexbuffer_get_data(const gs_vertbuffer_t *vertbuffer)

+   Gets the vertex buffer data associated with a vertex buffer object.
+   This data can be changed and vertex buffer can be updated with :c:func:`gs_vertexbuffer_flush()`.

+   Can only be used with dynamic vertex buffer objects.

+   :param vertbuffer: Vertex buffer object
+   :return:           Vertex buffer data structure

 ---------------------